ike002jp/npartite/README_en.md

 # npartite

-**This package contains some algorithms for community detection from n-partite networks**
+**This package contains some algorithms for community detection from n-partite networks.**

 ## Abstract
 This contains some algorithms for community detection from n-partite networks,